teamed/technoparkcorp.com/_posts/about/news/year2010/2010-07-21-pdd-patent.md

 Patent application
 [no. 12/840,306](https://www.google.com/patents/US20120023476)
-has been submitted to United States Patent and Trademark Office on 21st of July by Yegor Bugayenko, lead architect of TechnoPark Corp.
+has been submitted to the United States Patent and Trademark Office on 21st of July by Yegor Bugayenko, lead architect of TechnoPark Corp.

-The invention includes a specific method and software that resolves the problem of "delayed branches" conflict in concurrent distributed software development, and in many other types of software development projects.
+The invention includes a specific method and software that resolves the problem of "delayed branches" conflict in concurrent distributed software development and in many other types of software development projects.

 Every time a developer is working with a branch and sees a problem